Analysis | How New Zealand Mosque Shootings Will Spur Gun Reform

 New Zealand’s gun ownership rate has risen in the past decade to become one of the world’s highest.
-Yet with homicides well below global norms, the peaceful South Pacific nation has largely escaped the deeply polarizing debates over guns that are common in the U.S. That changed on March 15, when at least 50 people were killed in a terrorist attack on two mosques in the South Island city of Christchurch.
-It was New Zealand’s worst mass shooting in modern history, and prompted Prime Minister Jacinda Ardern to begin an overhaul of gun laws in the country of almost 5 million people.
+Yet with homicides well below global norms, the peaceful South Pacific nation has largely escaped the deeply polarizing debates over guns that are common in the U.S. That changed on March 15, when 50 people were killed in a terrorist attack on two mosques in the South Island city of Christchurch -- New Zealand’s worst mass shooting in modern history.
+Within a week, Prime Minister Jacinda Ardern announced a sweeping overhaul of gun laws in the country of almost 5 million people.

 New Zealand has the 17th-highest rate of civilian firearm holdings per 100 residents in the world, with 26.3, according to the Small Arms Survey released in Geneva in June.
 By comparison, the U.S. has 120.5 guns per 100 residents, the highest rate globally.
 The total number of guns, both legal and illicit, held by New Zealand’s civilians reached 1.5 million in 2017, according to GunPolicy.org, a firearm prevention group hosted by the Sydney School of Public Health.
 That’s an increase of 62 percent from 2005 (compared with a population jump of 18 percent).
 Rifles and shotguns, which are bigger and typically require two hands to operate, are the firearms of choice.
 That’s likely indicative of their use for hunting or by farmers protecting livestock.